Cazoo-uk/consent-manager/README.md

 ## Why we forked off of consent-manager

 We want to use FullStory however we want to avoid it from being used on Checkout.
-FullStory don't allow us to edit their script so we have to pass in a prop that overrides FullStory from being triggered in certain areas.
+FullStory don't allow us to edit their script so we have to pass in a prop that overrides the script that are loaded on runtime through segment.

 ## Creating a new release